Sebastianhju/Runeterra-5e/Items/Very Rares.md

 **Stormcaller**: As an action you can spend two charges to call upon a stormy cloud that covers your area for one hour.

-**Stormraider**: This weapon has a +1 crit chance and deals 1d6 additional lightning damage once a turn while in stormy weather.
+**Stormraider**: This weapon and spell attacks has a +1 crit chance and deals 1d6 additional lightning damage once a turn while in stormy weather.

 **Squall**: Once a round when you damage a target you can spend two charges to give the target a mark of **Squall**.
-At the start of your next turn, they take 2d10 lightning damage.
+At the start of your next turn, they take 3d10 lightning damage.
 If the creature already died, the lightning instead explodes in a 15 feet radius.
-All enemy creatures must succeed a dexterity saving throw or take 2d10 lightning damage, halved on a success.
+All enemy creatures must succeed a dexterity saving throw or take 3d10 lightning damage, halved on a success.
 The dc equals to 10 + twice your proficiency bonus, or your spellcasting save.
 If you or an ally of yours is hit by this lightning surge, you gain temporary hit points instead of taking damage.

 _You gain +2 to attack and damage rolls using this weapon_